Giogia/Lorenzo-il-Magnifico/README.md

 #CONNECTING AND DISCONNECTING A USER

-When a user stop its connection (i.e. by closing the Gui window or the command line) the server waits for the timer set for its action to be over, then let the other players to continue the game.
+When a user (it.polimi.ingsw.manager.User.java) stop its connection (i.e. by closing the console) the server waits for the timer (set for its action) to be over, notifies the other players and lets them to continue the game.
 While the user is disconnected it doesn't mature any progress in the game unless a mandatory choice occurs.
 In that case the server will automatically choose randomly.

 To be reconnected to the same game, the user will follow the normal procedure to be connected to the server.
+User can reconnect only with the same type of connection used the first time it has been connected.
 Providing the same username, the user will be identified and could wait for his turn.
+All the other players are notified about its reconnection.
+If a user tries to reconnect using the username of a connected user the server ask the username again.

+#VIEW

+A user can send input to the server only when it's its turn.
+When a user sends a message to the server when it's not its turn the server replies with an alert message:
+"Please wait your turn!".

 #USING CLI